 • Zero rate - There are some goods on which VAT is not levied, for example; food, books, newspapers and magazines, children’s clothes.

-Rate of Interest charged that changes in response to movements in the base rate of interest used.
-This Rate of Interest is also known as `base rate` linked, but unlike `fixed rate`, it may change during the life of an agreement in line with current market conditions.
+A rate of Interest charged that changes in response to movements in - generally - the Bank of England's base rate.
+A variable rate may also change during the life of an agreement in line with current market conditions.
 This means it could go up – costing the customer more; or go down – costing the customer less.

 A unique number that is attached to vehicles in order for them to be identified.